 Students not compliant with the 18 hours of coursework in two long semesters and completion of the foundation curriculum (see Admission to a WCOE Degree Program) will follow the guidelines specified in WCOE Expulsion.

 Dean's List.
 Students who maintain a semester GPA greater or equal to 3.5 are placed on the Dean's List.
 The student will be notified and a certificate may be picked up in the Engineering Opportunities Center.

 WCOE Probation.
-Students whose cumulative GPA falls below 2.5 are placed on “WCOE academic probation.”
+Students whose cumulative GPA falls below 2.5 are placed on "WCOE academic probation."
 The student may not enroll for more than 14 hours without prior approval from their advisor or the academic dean.
 A student on WCOE probation (below 2.50 GPA) will be allowed to take no more than two engineering courses per semester (up to 6 hours of engineering course work), and those courses should be eligible for grade replacement (attempted previously and resulting in grades of D or F).
-In addition, the student must complete an academic recovery plan** before the start of the next long semester.
-While on WCOE academic probation, a student will be required to complete PADR 0091, Strategies for Academic Achievement for the Engineering Major.
+In addition, the student must complete an academic recovery plan* before the start of the next long semester.
+While on WCOE academic probation, a student with less than a 2.0 cumulative GPA will be required to complete PADR 0091, Strategies for Academic Achievement for the Engineering Major.

 WCOE Expulsion.
 A student on WCOE probation who has a current or cumulative GPA below 2.5 at the end of a two consecutive semesters will be on WCOE Expulsion unless grade replacements for courses completed at that time raise the cumulative GPA above 2.5.
 A student on WCOE Expulsion is not permitted to take engineering courses.